Surprise Confession, Chap. 1

 "Anytime.
 You take care of yourself, sweetheart," Dom said just before he hung up.

-No such luck, I said to myself when I recognized the patriotic Santini Air paint job.
-Easy, stomach, I said to myself as my anxiety from earlier came back full force.
+No such luck, I thought when I recognized the patriotic Santini Air paint job.
+Easy, stomach, I thought as my anxiety from earlier came back full force.
 Don't turn over now.
 Easy does it.
 Forget that old saying about "butterflies" in my stomach—my stomach felt like there were bats in there...and they were doin' aerobatics that would have made the Thunderbirds proud.
 Then I had a thought—maybe Hawke won't be here today.
 Maybe Dom's alone.
 But that hope was quickly dashed when I saw both Dom and Hawke in the chopper.
-Swell, I said to myself, knowing I'd have to put the best face on that I could.
+Swell, I thought, knowing I'd have to put the best face on that I could.

 When Hawke and Dom finally got out of the helicopter, I hesitantly glanced over at Hawke, and was surprised when he said, "Good morning, Cait."
 Just like that, without any prompting from Dom, like has happened more times than I care to think about.
 I didn't know how to respond at first, but finally stammered, "H—Hello, Hawke."
 I figured keeping things as business like as possible was the best strategy.
 Then I noticed something—he was smiling.
 Something he rarely does.
 But, somethin' in the way I responded to him must've tipped him off, 'cause he got serious real quick.

-"It's—it's nothing, Hawke," I said to myself, feeling even lower than I had the day before yesterday.
+"It's—it's nothing, Hawke," I thought, feeling even lower than I had the day before yesterday.
 Geez.
 Not only did I make a complete ass out of myself in front of Hawke and everybody else the other day.
-Now, I just lied to him, I said to myself.
+Now, I just lied to him, I thought.
 But at least he's still talkin' to me, thank goodness.
 And I have to admit—I was surprised as heck that Hawke seemed to be concerned about how I was feeling.
-That's never happened before—at least not without Dom sayin' something, I said to myself, and I had to admit to myself that I liked the attention I was getting—I just didn't know how long it would last.
+That's never happened before—at least not without Dom sayin' something, I thought, and I had to admit to myself that I liked the attention I was getting—I just didn't know how long it would last.
 'Cause I know Stringfellow Hawke.
-He can flip out and go back to the silent treatment at the drop of a hat—but, I'll take this for as long as I can get it, I said to myself.
+He can flip out and go back to the silent treatment at the drop of a hat—but, I'll take this for as long as I can get it, I thought.

 "You sure, Caitlin?
 It doesn't look like nothing to me," Hawke said, and I saw his eyes fill with concern.
 "This have anything to do with what happened the other day?"
-Crap, I said to myself.
+Crap, I thought.
 Now what am I gonna do?

 "I said it's nothing, Hawke," I reiterated, "and, I meant it.
 Okay?"
 I figured I might as well stick to the lie, even though I hated to do it, but I hoped String could understand that I didn't want to talk about what happened the other day.
 Not yet, anyway.
 And, somethin' wasn't ringing right with me—Who the heck is this guy?
-I said to myself.
+I thought.
 He looks like String, and he talks like String, but he sure as heck ain't actin' like String!
-At least, not the String I know and love, I said to myself.
+At least, not the String I know and love, I thought.
 All the same, I was hoping this new String would stick around—because I liked the fact that he was actually paying attention to me, without any extra prodding from Dom.
-If I've got anything to say about it, I'm gonna keep this new String around, I said to myself, 'cause I think I love this new String even more than the original.
+If I've got anything to say about it, I'm gonna keep this new String around, I thought, 'cause I think I love this new String even more than the original.

 "Okay," Hawke said, but the tone of his voice told me he was anything but convinced.
 We walked back into the hangar, and Dom began outlining what he wanted to get done today, since we didn't have any jobs scheduled.